Chemistry tutor near me in Tallahassee, FL

 Show more

-JESNA taught 27 days ago
+JESNA taught about 2 months ago

 The session focused on reviewing coordination compounds, including key definitions, ligand types, and dendicity.
 The Student learned the rules for assigning IUPAC names to coordination compounds, practiced applying these rules to example compounds, and will continue studying the nomenclature rules.
 The Student also indicated they would postpone the study of isomerism and CFT until next year.